A perfect figure despite Christmas treats?

 As well as sounding tempting, these things taste (too) good, and the seasonal Christmas feasts are still to come.
 Although you’ll enjoy them, they can make you feel guilty as you start noticing the extra pounds on the scales.
 Then, in the New Year, you realise with anger that your trousers and shirts are too tight.
 Christmas joy is followed by New Year frustration – how many times have you said, “Right, the diet starts in January!”?

 It doesn’t have to be like this – simply pay a little attention to your diet while bearing some points in mind.
-HelloFreshGO has five easy tips for keeping your weight balanced despite the Christmas treats.
+HelloFreshGO has five easy tips for keeping your weight balanced and maintain your perfect figure despite the Christmas treats.

 Bake it yourself

 It’s hard to avoid the biscuits, sweets and cakes that are filling the supermarket shelves.
 But they’re full of processed sugar which quickly appears on the hips.
 It’s better to bake them yourself, deciding how much sugar, butter and other ingredients to use or swapping sugar for honey.
 Search the Internet for low-sugar Christmas bakes.
 The same applies to mulled wine.
 There are up to 40 sugar cubes in a bottle of ready-made mulled wine, but make it yourself and you can decide how much sugar to put in.

 We want you to enjoy going to Christmas markets without counting calories.
 Choose alternatives to high-calorie products and you can still have fun.
 Instead of mulled wine, drink hot cider – this has much less sugar.
 Instead of roasted nuts, choose hot chestnuts.
 Swap biscuits for baked apples or fruit kebabs.
 Do this and you can visit Christmas markets without feeling guilty.
 (Read more: seven healthy snack alternatives for the office.)